vbocan/IPFLang/article/IPFLang_CSI_Article.md

 **Formal verification.** Static completeness checking (exhaustive mode) and monotonicity checking provide formal guarantees impossible with imperative implementations.
 For domains within the exhaustive threshold, practitioners can be confident that fee definitions cover all cases and behave predictably.

 **Vendor independence.** IPFLang-based calculations are vendor-neutral: any conforming interpreter can execute scripts.
-Multiple tools can compete on user experience while using a standard calculation engine.
+Multiple tools can compete on user experience while using a shared, open calculation engine.

 **Rapid adaptation.** Government fee schedules change frequently.
 IPFLang enables updates through script editing and verification, compared to longer cycles for traditional software development.